j127/parcel_experiment/README.md

 - install with `npm i`
 - run with `npm start`

+To build for production, use `npm run build`.

+## Fixing errors with Parcel's watcher

-I'm getting some errors with parcel's watcher.
-This appears sometimes when I save a file:
+I was experiencing some error messages with parcel's watcher.
+This would sometimes appear when I saved a file:

 ```
 Cannot read property 'type' of undefined